siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 module list
 ```
-or use the shorter command:
+or using a shorter command:
 ```
 ml
 ```